 Bacchanalia Gala Dinner + Auction

 Widely regarded as one of Vancouver’s premier social evenings of the year.
-The event features a fancy multi-course dinner paired with wines, alongside live entertainment, dancing, and auctions.
+The event always features a fancy multi-course dinner paired with wines, alongside live entertainment, dancing, and auctions.

 Click Bacchanalia Gala Dinner for more information about the event.